 Aperture and focusing distance determine the size of the circle of confusion on your camera’s sensor.
 Large apertures and closer focusing distances will result in a shallower depth of field.

 The aperture in photography is the opening of a photographic lens’ diaphragm, through which light passes to enter the camera.
 Aperture changes the quantity of light that passes through a camera lens when one expands or shrinks the aperture.
 The operation of an aperture is similar to that of human eyes.
 As our eyes move between dark and bright environments, the iris either expands or shrinks by controlling the size of our pupils.
 Similarly, you can change the aperture size depending on the light needed to reach the camera sensor.

 The subject and the camera distance are also essential factors affecting the depth of field.
 If the distance is shorter, the depth of field will be shorter.
 The depth of field is shallow when you are closer to the subject.
 This is why even with a small aperture, you cannot get an entire subject in focus when you try to take a close-up shot.

 Wide-angle lenses with short focal lengths have a deeper depth of field than telephoto lenses with long focal lengths if the camera and subject distance are unchanged.
 However, suppose the camera and subject distance is adjusted to have the same magnification as the subject.
 In that case, the focal length will not influence the depth of field.
 Thus, though telephoto lenses seem to produce a shallower depth of field, they are used to magnify the subject when the photographer can’t get closer.

-Suppose the subject holds the same fraction of the image for telephoto and a wide-angle lens both the depth of field and focal length are similar.
+Suppose the subject holds the same fraction of the image for a telephoto and a wide-angle lens both the depth of field and focal length are similar.
 However, you need to get closer with a wide-angle lens or move farther with a telephoto lens.